BoilerBookClub/boiler-library/README.md

 1. Clone the repository
 2. `npm ci`
 4. `npm start`
+   1. Or `npm run build; firebase serve`

 ## Deployment Specs

 The website is hosted using Firebase.
 To deploy:
 1. `firebase login`
-   1. You must login to the Boiler Book Club google account.
+   1. You must log in to the Boiler Book Club google account.
-2. `npm build`
+2. `npm run build`
 3. `firebase deploy`

 ## Tasks

 These do not have tracking issues or PRs yet, but if you would like to contribute they are a good place to start.

-- [ ] Write tests
+- [ ] Write tests and documentation
-- [ ] Connect log in to google or microsoft auth through firebase
-- [ ] Make searching more advanced with tags separated by some delimiter
+- [ ] Make searching more advanced with user assigned tags and delimiters
 - [ ] Pull more information about each book to display (description, rating, links, etc)
 - [ ] Have users verify if the cover of the book they are donating is accurate
 - [ ] Look into storing a snapshot of the data locally or creating a listener to reduce firestore requests
+- [ ] Design and implement more secure data access through Firestore rules

 ----
 ### Contributors